ststolz/Peer-Grading-Tool/README.md

 ### Share the sheet with your Students

 Copy the link in the browser or click "Share" and get the link there.
 You don't have to change permissions.
 All is done by the script!
-Send the link per E-Mail, Google Classroom or similar to your students.
+Send the link per e-mail, Google Classroom or similar to your students.

-The students have to be logged in with the accounts you filled in the template.
-If they do so, they can edit the sheet with their name.
-They are only allowed to set points in the range you set in the sidebar.
+The students have to be logged in with the accounts which you filled in in the template-sheet.
+If they do so, they can edit the sheet with their username.
+They are only allowed to set points in the range which you defined in the sidebar.

 # Tipps

 1. Force your students to think about their rating.
-For example you could want them to gife a comment for every rating which is beeter that the standard rating.
+For example you could want them to give a comment for every rating which is better than the standard rating.

 # Permissions

-Read here why the script needs which permission.
-The script will collect no user data!
+Read here why the script needs following permissions.
+We will not collect user data!

 # License
     Peer-Grading Tool for Google Spreadsheets